pkboom/google-vision/readme.md

 php artisan vendor:publish --provider="Pkboom\GoogleVision\GoogleVisionServiceProvider"
 ```

-This will publish a file called google-calendar.php in your config-directory with these contents:
+This will publish a file called google-vision.php in your config-directory with these contents:

 ```php
 return [